mitranim/web-starter/readme.md

 For anything asynchronous, use [`async/await`](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await), with [abort signals](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) for cancelation.
 Learn the [Promise API](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Promises) which is the foundation of `async/await`.
 When dealing with callback-based APIs, convert them to promises.

 Avoid build tools such as Webpack, Gulp, Rollup, Parcel, Babel, TypeScript, and others.
+(Esbuild is useful for production builds, but not when learning.)
 Avoid huge "starter" packages such as `create-react-app`.
 Avoid huge frameworks such as Next.js.
 They will only waste your time.
 Use native modules.
 Run directly from source code.
 Use Make to orchestrate build tasks, as shown here.

 For general JS scripting, learn and use [Deno](https://deno.land).

 ### JS Library Recommendations

-Avoid thick stacks of crap.
-Use tiny, dependency-free tools.
+Prefer tiny, focused, dependency-free tools.

-Each suggestion below is just that: a tiny dependency-free tool, that does one job extremely well and replaces mountainous amounts of junk offered by alternatives.

-* HTTP requests: use the native [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+For HTTP requests, use the native [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 Use [abort signals](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) for cancelation.
-You don't need anything else.
-Libraries with thousands of stars will just waste your time.

-* Type assertions and functional programming utils: [`fpx`](https://github.com/mitranim/fpx).
-Tiny replacement for Lodash.

-* HTML/DOM rendering: [`prax`](https://github.com/mitranim/prax).
-Tiny replacement for React/Vue/Angular/Elm/Aurelia/Svelte/etc. Does _not_ involve JSX, templates, classes, state, or reactivity.
-Use [custom DOM elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for anything stateful.

-* Observables and reactivity: [`espo`](https://github.com/mitranim/espo).
-Tiny replacement for MobX/Redux/etc. Does _not_ involve "immutable data", annotations, or TypeScript features.

-* Routing: [`imperouter`](https://github.com/mitranim/imperouter).
-Tiny imperative router, uses only native `Request` and `URL`, works in both SSR and SPA.
+Consider using https://github.com/mitranim/js as your main library suite.
+It's used by the examples in this repository.

 ### Polyfills

-* [`es-module-shims`](https://github.com/guybedford/es-module-shims) allows to use import maps in all modern browsers.

 * [Custom elements polyfill](https://github.com/ungap/custom-elements).
 Required in some modern browsers for the "customized built-in elements" feature.

+* [`es-module-shims`](https://github.com/guybedford/es-module-shims) allows to use import maps in all modern browsers.

 ## CSS Recommendations